 The only other way to reach Disconnect customer support is via email, but wait times for a response can vary, sometimes reaching up to several days.

-Disconnect VPN offers three cancel-anytime plans: Free, Pro iOS and Premium.
+Disconnect VPN offers several cancel-anytime plans:

 With the free plan, you get the basic features, such as the ability to see who might be tracking you and make your search history private.